shanemileham/shanemileham.github.io/_kb/professional/management/management.md

 Management += derisking = planning and overcoming psych biases --> Rationality

 Context switching is expensive, especially for professions like engineering

+Prioritization happens better with more data.
+Giving someone more work or less time makes them focus on priorities and pushing back more.